csarven/lr-thesis/README.md

 * Enabling Decentralised Accessible Knowledge Through Linked Research (good, but only reflects the static part of the work)
 * Linked Research as Decentralised Scholarly Communication (broadest title in terms of workflow support.. doesn't say anything about knowledge model)
 * Linked Research as an application of hypermedia for scholarly communication (possibly best, traditinal terminology in CS - still a bit highlevel)
+* Enabling Decentralised Scholarly Communication
+* Enabling Scholarly Communication to use the native Web
+* Enabling Social and Semantic Web in Scholarly Communication
+* Enabling a Paradigm Shift in Scholarly Communication through Linked Research